theezak/algorithms/Longest Common Subsequence of two arrays.md

          }
          n++;
       }
+      //if (allEqual) { break; }
       m++;
    }
    return v[v.Count-1]?.Enumerate().ToArray() ??
 Array.Empty<(int,int)>();
 }
 ```

 Space complexity for v is O(M\*N) worst case (when all elements are equal), but will typically be better since it is in the order of matches between elements from x and y.
 The algorithm can also be improved for this worst case to immediately return when &forall;n: 0<n&le;N: |v\[n]|=1 since all elements of y are equal to one element of x resulting in a longest common subsequence of length 1.
+This has been stubbed out in the above algorithm with the 'allEqual' invariant.
 The algorithm presented here does however not optimize for special cases like a very small number of different values.

 A final note is that solutions with lower complexity do exist, for example <a href="https://en.wikipedia.org/wiki/Hunt%E2%80%93Szymanski_algorithm">the Hunt-Szymanski algorithm</a> or <a href="https://en.wikipedia.org/wiki/Hirschberg%27s_algorithm">Hirschberg's algorithm</a>.